INTRODUCTION

 CONCLUSION

 Omega-3 fatty acids promote your heart health by lowering triglycerides, reducing blood pressure and preventing blood clots.
 These essential fats protect against heart disease and stroke while supporting overall cardiovascular function.
 By incorporating omega-3-rich foods such as fatty fish, flaxseeds and walnuts into your diet or taking high-quality supplements, you can strengthen your heart health and reduce the risk of cardiovascular conditions.
-Prioritising omega-3 intake is a simple yet powerful step toward long-term heart health.
+Prioritising omega-3 intake is a simple yet powerful step toward long-term heart health and wellbeing.